whoisjustinngo/tp/docs/DeveloperGuide.md

 * **Contacts (tab):** a tab where a list of the user’s contacts are displayed
 * **Details (tab):** a tab where details of a single contact are displayed
 * **Schedule (tab):** a tab where the user’s events are displayed
   * **Event:** a task that is tied to a timeline, for example lessons, deadlines or meetings.
-(As on the back-end the `Schedule` class is used to represent these events, this DeveloperGuide uses `Schedule` instead to refer to entries in the Schedule tab)
+(As on the back-end the `Schedule` class is used to represent these events, this Developer Guide uses `Schedule` instead to refer to entries in the Schedule tab)
 * **Todos (tab):** a tab where the user’s todos are displayed
   * **Todo (task):** a task that does not have a time element bound to it